Museum Horta |

 Museum of Natural Sciences

 The museum has the largest collection of dinosaurs in Europe.
-In the gallery of humanity we will learn about the human body and its evolution.
-We go back in time in the evolution gallery, and in the mineral hall we can admire the wonderful crystals.
-In addition to permanent exhibitions, the museum also has temporary exhibitions.
-This wonderful museum is part of the Royal Belgian Institute of Natural Sciences.
+In the humanity gallery we will learn about the human body and its development.
+We will go back in time in the evolution gallery and in the mineral hall we can admire wonderful crystals.
+In addition to the permanent exhibitions, temporary exhibitions are also presented.
+The museum is part of the Royal Belgian Institute of Natural Sciences.

 Address: